-Yalie Liane Membis got a lot of attention for making up people and quotes during her very brief Wall Street Journal internship, but it turns out she fabricated during her college writing career too, which eventually stung The Huffington Post.
+Yalie Liane Membis got a lot of attention for making up people and quotes during her very brief Wall Street Journal internship, but it turns out she fabricated during her college writing career too, The Huffington Post reported.
 Though you might not have noticed.

 This piece was removed from the Huffington Post following an independent investigation by Huffington Post editors.
 Sources in the original piece denied having made statements attributed to them by the author; other attributed statements in the piece could not be independently confirmed.